Find answers to frequently asked questions about OSR training.

 Substitutions are welcome.
 OSR must be informed at least two business days prior to the start of the seminar.

 Yes, all students attending a public seminar presentation will receive a certificate of completion.
 Those attending a private, onsite presentation will also receive certificates of completion, if access to attendee information is provided to us.

 It sounds goofy, but you need only to bring yourself.
 And your laptop, if that’s listed as a requirement for the seminar.
 OSR provides everything else you’ll need to make your seminar experience a success.
 You will be provided with a copy of the seminar slides, lab exercises, and any reading material that we think is beneficial for your seminar.

-You’ll also be provided with continental breakfast, lunch, and snacks throughout the day.
+For all seminar presentations, you’ll also be provided with continental breakfast, and snacks/beverages throughout the day (some venues lunch too!).
 So bring yourself and your questions, and let OSR do the rest.

 Oh, and here’s a good hint: We recommend that you bring a sweater, in case you find the seminar room too cold.